-The Online Garage Sale
+Host An Online Garage Sale

-The next step is to get selling! eBay is still the golden standard, or the Amazon marketplace can be great for old books and media.
+The next step is to get to selling! eBay is still the golden standard, or the Amazon marketplace can be great for old books and media.
 Your profits won’t be much though because they charge a commission and then there’s shipping fees to consider.

 One of the best methods though is to look for local Facebook selling pages or use Craigslist and list your items there.
 These options avoid selling fees and can save you postage too.